leafo/cloud_storage/README.md

 cloud storage if you haven't done so already.
 You may also need to enter billing information.

-Now navigate to **Api Access** and click the big button "Create an OAuth 2.0 client ID".
+Now navigate to **API Access** and click the big button "Create an OAuth 2.0 client ID".

 ![API Access](http://leafo.net/shotsnb/2013-05-21_23-58-04.png)